 If 2020 taught us anything, it’s that education in the home can be as important as education in the classroom.
 As schools across the country closed and scrambled to roll out remote learning, parents had to be both teachers and tutors.
 For some parents, that was a tall order.
-The last time many parents touched a math textbook was years prior, and the thought of helping their child find the hypotenuse of a triangle or solve for unknown variables was scary for many.
-Even before the pandemic, many parents feared the day their child would come home with math homework that was over their heads.
+The last time many parents touched a math textbook was years ago, and the thought of helping their child find the hypotenuse of a triangle or solve for unknown variables was scary for many.
+Even before the pandemic, many parents feared the day their children would come home with math homework that was over their heads.

 Fear not!
 Whether you’re a math whiz or math-phobic, there are plenty of resources to help!
-One of them being this blog; it is full of strategies to help you and your child with math.
+One of them is this blog; it is full of strategies to help you and your child with math.

 [Read: Benefits of Math]

 Before you even touch a textbook or discuss a single problem with your child, it helps to go into the task with a positive growth mindset.
 If you get upset, your child will get upset.
 Remember that your child already feels stressed because they’re struggling with the work.
 Try not to add your frustration to the mix.
 If you feel like your emotions are getting out of hand, it’s okay to stand up, take a walk, catch your breath, and return to the problem later.
 The same goes for your child.